About The Quaker Oats Company

 The US accounts for more than 55% of PepsiCo's sales.
 Important international markets for the company include Russia, Mexico, Canada, and the UK.
-PepsiCo is also active in emerging and developing markets, particularly China, India, Africa, and the Middle East.
+PepsiCo is also active in emerging and developing markets, particularly China, India, and the Middle East.

 Sales and Marketing

 PepsiCo's customers include wholesale distributors, grocery and convenience stores, mass merchandisers, membership stores, authorized independent bottlers, and food service distributors, including schools, stadiums, and restaurants.
 The company's snacks, beverages, and other products are brought to market through direct-store-delivery (DSD), customer warehouse, and distributor networks.
-Walmart is its largest customer, accounting for nearly 15% of its overall sales and about 20% of PepsiCo's North American business.
+DSD is especially well-suited to products that are restocked often and respond to in-store promotion and merchandising.
+Products are also available and sold directly to consumers on a growing number of company-owned and third-party e-commerce websites and mobile commerce applications.